-The Government has announced new measures to support you if you're self-employed or a member of a partnership and have lost income due to COVID-19.
+The Government set up a scheme to support you if you're self-employed or a member of a partnership and have lost income due to COVID-19.
 This scheme will allow you to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month for the next three months.

 Find out more about eligibility and how to access the Self-employment Income Support Scheme (SEISS) here.

 If you’re eligible and your business has been adversely affected, you needed to make your claim for the first grant on or before 13 July 2020.